cds-snc/scan-files/README.md

 _La version française sera disponible bientôt_

-This repository is for a file scanning product undertaken by the CDS SRE, Security and Support team.
+This repository is for a file scanning product for CDS Platform applications.